bobbibao/About-Me/README.md

 #### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="45"> A little more about me...

-- 🌱 My pleasure to become a partner with you - Contact to me: lehoangbao5678@gmail.com.
+- 🌱 My pleasure to become a partner with you.
 - :bulb: I'm interested in all new ideas and solutions.
 - 💬 Talk to me about anything.
 Not really.
 - ⚡️ Fun-Fact: I have an idea; too late.